Japan Rearming Massively To Face Aggressive China Threat

 IRAN THREAT

 PREPARING TO STRIKE?
 OR SENDING MESSAGE? – US proposed conducting joint military planning with Israel on Iran.
-Team proposed to a few weeks ago the idea of engaging in joint military planning concerning Iran.
+Team Biden proposed to Israel a few weeks ago the idea of engaging in joint military planning concerning Iran.

 SPACE THREAT